Antarmahal

-Antarmahal is a 2005 Indian Bengali film, directed by Rituparno Ghosh, based on a short story by the name Pratima by the renowned Bengali author Tarasankar Bandyopadhyay.
-It stars Roopa Ganguly, Soha Ali Khan and Jackie Shroff in lead, and Abhishek Bachchan, Sumanta Mukherjee and Biswajit Chakraborty in supporting roles.
-Raima Sen stars in a cameo role in the film.
+Antarmahal is a 2005 Indian Bengali film, directed by Rituparno Ghosh and produced by Amitabh Bachchan Corporation.
+The film is based on a Bengali short story named Pratima by Tarasankar Bandyopadhyay.
+Set in the late 19th century, the plot revolves around two women who are married to a vainglorious Bengali landlord who exploits them to obtain social status.
+It stars Jackie Shroff, Roopa Ganguly, Soha Ali Khan, Abhishek Bachchan, Mrinal Mukherjee, Sumanta Mukherjee and Biswajit Chakraborty.

-Shoojit Sarkar who assisted Rituparno as the first AD and Rituparno used to call him with a unique nickname Shooji.
+The film received widespread critical acclaim.
+Screen Daily writes, "Rituparno Ghosh spins another sumptuous, yet intimate family story with Antarmahal: Views From The Inner Chamber, playing once morein the same register he successfully used two years ago for fellow Locarno competitor Chokher Bali."

 Plot

 The story takes place towards the end of the 19th century in Bengal.
-Bhubaneswar Chowdhury (Jackie Shroff) is a rich and oppressive Zamindar (Landlord).
-He is planning to please the British so that they bestow on him the Raibahadur title.
-There are quite a few contenders and so something unique has to be done, so he decides to put Queen Victoria's face on the body of the Goddess Durga whose clay idol is made every year for Durga Pooja.
+Bhubaneswar Chowdhury, a zamindar of Bakuldanga plans to please the British so that they bestow on him the Raibahadur title.
+There are quite a few contenders and so something unique has to be done, so he decides to put Queen Victoria's face on the body of the goddess Durga whose clay idol is made every year for Durga Pooja.